Vacation Rental Management Fees in Florida: What Owners Actually Pay

 How should I compare Seascape against Vacasa, Evolve, or a local manager? +

-Compare total owner outcome, not just management fee.
-That means management percentage, OTA drag, direct-booking potential, reporting clarity, and the quality of local execution.
+Compare what the owner actually keeps, not just management fee.
+That means management percentage, marketplace booking costs, direct-booking potential, clarity of reporting, and the quality of local execution.

 What does Seascape review before quoting a fee? +

-We review the property's location, quality, amenities, revenue potential, guest fit, service load, and how much current performance is being held back by pricing, channel mix, or operations.
+We review the property's location, quality, amenities, revenue potential, guest fit, service load, and how much current performance is being held back by pricing, booking channels, or operations.

 Vacation Rental Management Fees in Florida: What Owners Actually Pay — FAQ